bluesky-social/indigo/cmd/palomar/README.md

 # Palomar

-Palomar is a backend search service for atproto, specifically the `bsky.app` post and profile record types.
+Palomar is a backend search service for atproto, specifically the `gndr.app` post and profile record types.
 It works by consuming a repo event stream ("firehose") and updating an OpenSearch cluster (fork of Elasticsearch) with docs.

 Almost all the code for this service is actually in the `search/` directory at the top of this repo.